Code-Institute-Submissions/Milestone-Project-108/README.md

 ![Colour Palette](assets/readme_images/colour-palette.png)

 #### Typography
 I have used 2 fonts throughout the site which were paired in [google fonts](https://fonts.google.com/specimen/Open+Sans+Condensed#pairings) - Open Sans Condensed and Open Sans.
-Open Sans condensed is used for Title Headings throughout the iste and is set to uppercase whereas Open Sans is used for sub heading text.
+Open Sans condensed is used for Title Headings throughout the site and is set to uppercase whereas Open Sans is used for sub heading text.
 I had originally imported ‘Quicksand’ for the sub heading text however, once I added content to the site I felt the text didn't contrast well within the site, therefore changed to Open Sans for a better UX.

 ---
 ## <p align="center">Features